SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "Thanks, me too."

 Rainbow put away the last of the balloons into Pinkie's cabinet, then turns to Pinkie.
-"That's almost all the decorations cleaned up, I'm going to head out, so I can catch up to Fluttershy and Applejack before they get home."
+"That's almost all the decorations cleaned up, I'm going to head out, so I can catch up with Fluttershy and Applejack before they get home."

 "Okay, thanks for the help," Pinkie said as she walked to Rainbow and hugged her.